-- Location new development should be within the main built-up areas of villages, which have sustainable access to Newark Urban Area, Service Centres or Principal Villages and have a range of local services themselves which address day to day needs.
+- Location new development should be in villages, which have sustainable access to Newark Urban Area, Service Centres or Principal Villages and have a range of local services themselves which address day to day needs.
 Local services include but are not limited to Post Office/shops, schools, public houses and village halls; - Scale new development should be appropriate to the proposed location and small scale in nature; - Need Employment and tourism which are sustainable and meet the requirements of the relevant Core Policies.
 New or replacement facilities to support the local community.
 Development which supports local agriculture and farm diversification.
-New housing where it helps to support community facilities and local services and reflects local need in terms of both tenure and house types; - Impact new development should not generate excessive car-borne traffic from out of the area.
+New housing where it helps to support community facilities and local services.
+Neighbourhood Plans may set detailed policies reflecting local housing need, elsewhere housing schemes of 3 dwellings or more should meet the mix and type requirements of Core Policy 3; - Impact new development should not generate excessive car-borne traffic from out of the area.
 New development should not have a detrimental impact on the amenity of local people nor have an undue impact on local infrastructure, including drainage, sewerage systems and the transport network; and - Character new development should not have a detrimental impact on the character of the location or its landscape setting.

-Within the main built-up area of villages consideration will also be given to schemes which secure environmental enhancements by the re-use or redevelopment of former farmyards/farm buildings or the removal of businesses where the operation gives rise to amenity issues.
-The scale of such enabling development should be appropriate to the location of the proposal.
+Within villages consideration will also be given to schemes which secure environmental enhancements by the re-use or redevelopment of former farmyards/farm buildings or the removal of businesses where the operation gives rise to amenity issues.

-Within the main built up area of settlements which do not meet the locational criterion of this policy but are well related to villages that do, consideration will be given to the infilling of small gaps with 1 or 2 dwellings so long as this does not result in the joining of outlying areas into the main built up areas of the village in question, or the coalescence with another village.
+Within settlements which do not meet the locational criterion of this policy but are well related to villages that do, consideration will be given to the infilling of small gaps with 1 or 2 dwellings so long as this does not result in the joining of outlying areas into the village in question, or the coalescence with another village.
 Such development will need to comply with the scale, need, impact and character criteria of this policy.

-Development away from the main built-up areas of villages, in the open countryside, will be strictly controlled and restricted to uses which require a rural setting.
+Development not in villages or settlements, in the open countryside, will be strictly controlled and restricted to uses which require a rural setting.
 Policies to deal with such applications are set out in the Allocations & Development Management DPD.
 Consideration will also be given to the re-use of rural buildings of architectural merit.